Sculpture - Mare Costello

 What the artist finds for herself may be described as a way to come closer to what is essential.
 For a viewer, Costello hopes that the work will provide the same opportunity for meditation and introspection.

-Works for sale
+Works currently available for purchase

 Furnisculpture 01